abelson-lab/smMIP-tools/README.md

 4) Mutation calling using a error-aware variant caller capable of detecting both single nucleotide variants and short insertion and deletions.

 ## Quick Start
-The supplied example data contain sequencing information obtained by a single smMIP that covers a recurrent mutation of which we will attemp to identify. smMIP-tools code can be executed from the terminal.
+The supplied example data contain sequencing information in the form of aligned bam files.
+The data derived from a single smMIP that covers a recurrent mutation of which we will attemp to identify.

+smMIP-tools code can be executed from the terminal.
 There is no need for installation.
 Copy the [code files](https://github.com/BioSoft/smMIP-tools/tree/main/R) to your folder of choice.

 ## Dependencies